-Fig. 5 shows the extraction kinetics of the metal ions using the H2L ligand.
-The results showed that the extraction of Cu(II) is rapid in the first minutes and reached equilibrium after approximately 60 min and then remained constant (%E 100%).
+Figure 5 shows the extraction kinetics of metal ions by H2L ligand.
+The results showed that the extraction of Cu(II) is rapid in the first minutes and reached equilibrium after approximately 60 min and remained constant (%E 100%).
 For the extraction of Zn(II) and Cd(II) the results showed a similar behavior, with equilibrium being reached after 17 h (%E 99%) and 18 h (%E ~98%), respectively.
 Conversely, the extraction profiles of Mn(II) and Ni(II) were rather sluggish.
-For the extraction of Mn(II), the equilibrium was reached after 50 h (%E 76%) and for the extraction of Ni(II), the equilibrium was reached after around 70 h (%E 20%).
+For the extraction of Mn(II), the equilibrium was reached after 50 h (%E 76%) and for the extraction of Ni(II), the equilibrium was reached about 70 h (%E 20%).

 Figure 5.
-Extraction kinetics of metal ions
+Extraction kinetics of metal ions.